RBrooksDK/SMP1/README.md

 [General Resources SMP](https://viaucdk-my.sharepoint.com/:f:/g/personal/rib_viauc_dk/Egbdbeb9oy1Oqk8hReXf2-wBibryPlLiVj2ujGdsvH5--w?e=liO02A)

+Wiseflow code for all flows that are used during the course is always 0000.
+This is not the code for the actual exam in June, though.

 Click on a session below to access a plan of a specific session and additional resources for that session.

 <div align="center">